 Viva ACPs can be fastened together or joined with other materials with rivets common to aluminium constructions.
-For exteriors use & high humidity areas, it is suggested to use aluminium blind rivets with SS (Stainless Steel) screw which prevents corrosion on edges.
+For exterior use & high humidity areas, it is suggested to use aluminium blind rivets with SS (Stainless Steel) screw which prevents corrosion on edges.

 Where ACP sheets are installed with the pasting method and thermal expansion is expected, we recommend using flexible & weather resistance glue only.
 The flexibility of glue should be approximately 300-350%.
 The glue thickness will generally be a minimum of 3mm and will be in a conical shape.
 The glue will be applied with glue guns.
-If spacer is required then the glue height will be 2 times of spacer height.
-The double-headed tape can also be of same thickness.
-Please also follow the instruction of the glue or tape supplier.
-The surface should be free from foreign particle, contamination of chemicals & water.
+If the spacer is required then the glue height will be 2 times of spacer height.
+The double-headed tape can also be of the same thickness.
+Please also follow the instructions of the glue or tape supplier.
+The surface should be free from foreign particles, contamination of chemicals & water.

 2. All joints should be protected with an approved sealant.

-4 Fasteners including screws, nuts, bolts, and other items are required for joining the panel should be non-magnetic stainless steel.
+4 Fasteners including screws, nuts, bolts, and other items required for joining the panel should be non-magnetic stainless steel.